Specialist, Advocacy (CA #1819-129)

-The American Lung Association has four great opportunities for Specialist, Advocacy(s) to join our incredible team in the California Region.
-Working as a member of the Advocacy and Public Policy Team you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education, and advocacy.
+The American Lung Association has two great opportunities for two Specialist, Advocacy(s) to join our incredible team in the California Region.
+Working as a member of the Advocacy and Public Policy Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education, and advocacy.

-In this role, you will support and manage relationships between the American Lung Association and key government and elected officials in Los Angeles.
-This position will leverage resources (staff, patients, volunteers, coalition partners, etc.) to advocate for Lung Association-supported public policy on lung health related issues.
-Particularly, this position will be responsible for ensuring that our constituents and their stories will have a voice and a place in the public policy process.
-The position will implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
-This is a partial grant-funded position.
+In this role, you will ensure that the grant-funded grant deliverables are met through supporting and managing relationships between the American Lung Association and key government and elected officials in San Diego.
+Leverage resources (staff, patients, volunteers, coalition partners, etc.) to advocate for Lung Association-supported public policy on lung health related issues.
+Also responsible for ensuring that our constituents and their stories will have a voice and a place in the public policy process.
+The position will help to implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
+This is a grant funded position.

-- Educate local, state and federal elected officials to pass Lung Association endorsed lung health-related policies.
+- Educate local, state and federal elected officials about Lung Association endorsed lung health-related policies.

 - Engage constituents and volunteers into advocacy activities, such as meeting with elected officials, writing letters, and writing op-eds.

-- Build advocacy networks (such as Lung Force Heroes advocates, Lung Health Champions, Health Professionals for Clean Air, and E-advocates) through recruitment and ongoing engagement as part of a larger organizational effort to build a robust constituent base.
+- Build advocacy networks through recruitment and ongoing engagement as part of a larger organizational effort to build a robust constituent base.

 - Build awareness and understanding of advocacy programs among staff and volunteers through ongoing communications.